theznerd/FullSheetCurlingTimer/README.md

   be inconvenient or undesirable during practice.
 - It may be useful to calculate the rock speed at each trip point and include that in the event data sent to viewers.
+- **Timing accuracy note**: ESP-NOW retries/bursts improve delivery reliability but can add variable *arrival latency*.
+To keep recorded split times accurate, trip events should include a **sender-side capture timestamp** (taken at the instant the beam transition is detected), and the main timer should map that to its own clock using a lightweight beacon-based offset estimate.